 Taking care of CO2 emissions

-We helped the University Hospitals of North Midlands NHS Trust cut CO2 emissions by 2,792 tonnes a year and reduce their energy costs.
+University Hospitals of North Midlands NHS Trust cuts CO2 emissions by 2.8K tonnes a year with CHP.

 They needed to improve their energy performance